 Elly: Don’t forget your glutes and the crucial supporting role they provide for your stomach exercises after pregnancy.
 The glutes are a minor core muscle and should be an important area of focus in any program.
 Many new moms will find that their glutes have weakened significantly after pregnancy, so make sure you remember to do this exercise!

-The bridge works the pelvic floor muscles, glutes, and hamstrings, which works wonders for your postnatal physical fitness.
+The bridge works the pelvic floor muscles, glutes, and hamstrings, which work wonders for your postnatal physical fitness.
 Lying on the floor with knees bent, push through your heels to lift your hips off the floor.
 Once you reach the top, pause for a couple of seconds, then lower your body.
 Rest for one minute, then repeat until you have done 15-20 reps.

 Exercises for abs after pregnancy: Split tabletop

 Although the split tabletop is a leg movement at its foundation, it works the pelvic floor muscles beautifully.
-Also, it is a complex movement that engages both the hips and abs as well, making it one of the most efficient postpartum exercises for tummy.
+Also, it is a complex movement that engages both the hips and abs as well, making it one of the most efficient postpartum exercises for the tummy.
 Before performing the split tabletop, ensure you can hold the basic tabletop position effectively first (see start position for single-leg toe taps).

 Other considerations for postpartum exercise to reduce tummy fat and regain abdominal strength